razor-network/docs-v2/docs/Stake.md

 ## Get tokens {#get-tokens}

-You will need some MATIC Tokens to pay for transaction fees.
+You will need some Skale ETH Tokens to pay for transaction fees.
+A faucet will be provided in the future.

 You can get some here: